nvidia-riva/tutorials/deploy-aks.md

 ## Creating the AKS Cluster

-The cluster contains three separate nodegroups:
+The cluster contains three separate nodepools:
 - `rivaserver`:  A GPU-equipped node where the main Riva service runs. `Standard_NC8as_T4_v3` instances, each using an Tesla T4 GPU, provide good value and sufficient capacity for many applications.

 - `loadbalancer`: A general-purpose compute node for the Traefik load balancer, using an `Standard_D4s_v3` instance.